Kelechikizito/foundry-defi-stablecoin-f25/stateupdate.md

 5. Do Revision From the first Lesson and make sure you understand everything ✅
 6. Improve the ReadMe ✅
 7. Do the Exercises
-8. Check out Lens Protocol
-9. Read the Security Preaparation and understand everything
+8. Read the Security Preaparation and understand everything
-10. Research Lens protocol
+9. Research Lens protocol
-11. Smart Contract Audit Preparation
+10. Smart Contract Audit Preparation
-12.
+11.